Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections

 Besides the hyper-graph, we incorporate the physical topology to emphasise the natural physical relations of a human being's skeleton.
 To achieve this objective, existing methods~\cite{ST-GCN, 2s-AGCN, CTR-GCN, HD-GCN} divide the physical topology of the human body into 3 subsets.
 They are represented by $S=\{s_{id}, s_{cf}, s_{cp}\}$, where $s_{id}$, $s_{cf}$ and $s_{cp}$ denote the identity, centrifugal, and centripetal joint subsets.
-In our MS-HGC, to ensure that the integrated physical topology in each branch remains complete, we merge them into a single set.
-We divide the input feature into 8 separate branches along the channel dimension, which are processed by 8 MS-HGC parallelly, delivering 8 multi-scale hyper-graphs.
-8 branches are aggregated by channel concatenation after the hyper-graph convolutions, as shown in Figure~\ref{HyperGC} (a).
-The operation of MS-HGC can be formulated as follows:
+In our M-HGC, to ensure that the integrated physical topology in each head remains complete, we merge them into a single set.
+8 heads are aggregated by channel concatenation after the hyper-graph convolutions, as shown in Figure~\ref{HyperGC} (a).
+The operation of M-HGC can be formulated as follows: